 We’ve been pony trekking here longer than anywhere else in Britain.
 What do you expect with thousands of kilometres of bridleways across hill, valley and moor?
 It’s the freedom of an empty trail that appeals to both adults and children.
 That and the delays – a pub lunch while your mount grazes outside.

-Search for horse riding operators in the Brecon Beacons National Park
+Discover more about horse riding breaks in the Brecon Beacons National Park.

 High flying in the Brecon Beacons